 Bus to Bombay

-The Bombay bus stop is now located at the Caltex Bombay, side of the building by the PO Boxes.
+The Bombay bus stop is now located at the Z Station, at the side of the building by the PO Boxes.

 Search for a bus to Bombay and book online with New Zealand's most popular national bus network.